datalakehouse/docs/docs/products/opensearch/howto/opensearch-with-curl.rst

-Use DLH for OpenSearch with cURL
+Use datalakehouse for OpenSearch with cURL
 ==================================

-Connect to your DLH for OpenSearch service with `cURL <https://curl.se/>`_.
+Connect to your datalakehouse for OpenSearch service with `cURL <https://curl.se/>`_.

 Variables
 ---------